|

 home in about 1996, after releasing only one solo album.
 His posthumous

-album Shaming of the True was later nominated for a grammy.
-The
+album Shaming of the True was just nominated for a

 album was actually quite bitter as part of his reaction to Sheryl